kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

     ```

 2. Use the provided link to fetch information about the Kyma's URLs and CSR configuration.

     - Request:
     ```
     curl {CONFIGURATION_URL_WITH_TOKEN}
     ```
+    >**NOTE:** The URL you call in this step contains a token that is valid for a single call.
+If you need to get the configuration details once again, generate a new configuration URL with a valid token and call it again.
+You get a code `403` error if you call the same configuration URL more than once.

     - Response:
     ```json
     {